showman-sharma/Personal-loan-data-prediction/README.md

 13. Online : Does the customer use internet banking facilities?

 14. Credit card : Does the customer use a credit card issued by

+## Conclusion
+The following algorithms have given ultimate performace for the given data after scaling and upweighting with test and train accuracies greater than 99.5%

+1. Decision Tree (Unpruned)
+2. Decision Tree (Pruned)
+3. Bagging
+4. Gradient Boosing
+5. Adaboosting

+It is interesting to note that none of the aforementioned models has mispredicted false negatives.